soney/ProgramsInformationPeople/_sources/Assessments/week5a1.rst

    :answer_a: item
    :answer_b: lst
    :answer_c: num
-   :feedback_a: yes, this is the iterator variable.
+   :feedback_a: Yes, this is the iterator variable.
 It changes each time but is not the whole sequence itself.
-   :feedback_b: this is the sequence that we iterate over.
+   :feedback_b: This is the sequence that we iterate over.
-   :feedback_c: this is the accumulator variable.
+   :feedback_c: This is the accumulator variable.
 By the end of the program, it will have the total value of the integers that are in lst.
    :correct: a
    :practice: T
    :topics: